Journeys of hair loss

 Biography

-- I research fathers and fathering, youth cultures and digital social media spaces.
+- I research fathers and fathering, masculinities and the life course, youth cultures, and digital social media spaces.

 - My books include New Fathers, Mental Health and Digital Communication, Sharing Care: Equal and Primary Carer Fathers and Early Years Parenting, Goth: Identity, Style and Subculture, Media, Culture and Society, Youth Cultures and Ageing and Youth Cultures.